FabioChiodini/AWSDockermachine/README.md

 If you want to configure noip: please run "sudo noip2 -C" to customize noip settings after running the script

-This will populate the configuration file
+This will populate the configuration file with your account and settings

 noip services will run automatically at every reboot